outis/lib_mysqludf_str/README.win64.txt

     reason, it could not "see" the UDF in the DLL module.

-    If you are typing the CREATE FUNCTION statements manually, make sure that you have typed the UDF name exactly as listed in installdb.sql.
+    If you are typing the CREATE FUNCTION statements manually, make sure that you have typed the UDF name exactly as listed in installdb.win.sql.
 For example, instead of "STR_XOR", you must type "str_xor" (all lowercase).